indiqusdocs/apiculus/docs/Subscribers/ToolsandUtilities/ManagingSSHKeysandKeyPairs.md

 To generate new SSH key pairs, click the **Generate a new key pair** button.
 	![SSH Keys and Key Pairs for Linux Instances](img/SSHKeysandKeyPairs1.png)
 :::note
-This will create a public-private key pair, downloading the private key to your system while storing the public key in your Apiculus Cloud Console account.
+This creates a public-private key pair, downloading the private key to your system while storing the public key in your Apiculus Cloud Console account.
 You can then use the downloaded private key to connect to virtual machines associated with the corresponding public key.
 :::
 ## Upload Public Key